dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 locking streams while they are in use; `Using buffered streams`_ describes using buffered streams; `Wrapper streams`_ describes wrapper streams;
-`Conditions`_ the different stream-specific error conditions that can be raised.For the most part, you do not have to worry about the information in these later sections when using streams.
+`Conditions`_ the different stream-specific error conditions that can be raised.
+For the most part, you do not have to worry about the information in these later sections when using streams.

 Finally, `The streams Module Reference`_ gives complete details on all interfaces in the Streams module.
 Each entry in this section is